BaeMinCheon/let-us-go-abroad/source/_posts/2021/cpp-std-vector-growth.md

     - Currently available size = `End - Current`

 MSVC
-- Growth happens with 3/2 times of amount.
+- Growth happens with 3/2 times of amount. (in normal case)

 GCC
-- Growth happens with 2 times of amount.
+- Growth happens with 2 times of amount. (in normal case)